Meet Summer from New Brighton.

 Mum Leanne has nothing but praise for the medical treatment Summer received at Alder Hey: “When Summer was first diagnosed, we really didn’t think we’d see her start school or that our lives would ever be the same again.
 Without the amazing team on 3B we wouldn’t be where we are now.
 Summer always signs ‘love you’ to her 3B family when we get in the lift to leave.
 The team have become forever friends and family; they are angels in our eyes.”

-Photo and video taken by family and used with permission.
+Photo and videos taken by family and used with permission.